 How Care.com Hires and Keeps Happy Employees

-“We do Myers-Briggs in the company, but we don’t do personality testing as a judgment.
-There are a lot of different personalities,” she says.
-“There are introverts and extroverts, There are great project managers and those who are more spontaneous.
+“We [did] Myers-Briggs in the company, but we [didn’t] do personality testing as a judgment.
+There are a lot of different personalities,” she said.
+“There are introverts and extroverts, there are great project managers and those who are more spontaneous.
 I think diversity is really very important.”

-Care.com also looks for people with an entreprenureal spirit, which doesn’t always mean they want to be CEOs themselves.
+Care.com also looked for people with an entrepreneurial spirit, which doesn’t always mean they want to be CEOs themselves.
 To Marcelo, an entrepreneur is a person who is creative, passionate, innovative and driven.
-“And they can be all of those and not be the boss in the room,” she says.
+“And they can be all of those and not be the boss in the room,” she said.
 “I think if they are striving to be the boss in the room, they are probably not a cultural fit for Care.com because it’s all about being collaborative and being comfortable in your skin.”

-Care.com’s core values are embodied in the slogan “Be There.”
+Care.com’s core values are embodied by the slogan “Be There.”
 Employees must be:

-RESPECTFUL: We hire and work with self-aware and kind people.
+- Respectful: We hire and work with self-aware, kind people.

 - Excellent: We take ownership and deliver with high standards.

 This article was published in October 2012 and has been updated.
 Photo by BAZA Production/Shutterstock

 SUCCESS is your guide for personal and professional development through inspiration, motivation and training.